yeung66/down-papers/readme.md

   - downloading papers.
   - listing download tasks.

+#### v2

+- add some exception handler when cannot capture papers' data from websites.
+- get doi from clipboard when getting window activated.
+- double click paper downloaded to open the file explorer

 ### Todo

 - to set proxy manually.
-- to open the selected document.
+- ~~to open the selected document.~~
 - save all papers downloaded globally.
-- error handling.
+- ~~error handling.~~
-- get doi from paste directly.
+- ~~get doi from paste directly.~~